 - Take in a show/ live theatre – we take our kids to many of the suitable Mirvish productions and there’s the Young People’s Theatre which does kid themed ones as well

-- Take in a pop up experience – whether it’s the free 7TO at the Bay or Hide Seek, there’s something always popping up!
+- Take in a pop up experience – whether it’s the free 7TO at the Bay or Funhouse and Hide Seek, there’s something always popping up!

 - Watch the Knights fight at Medieval times